fairouz-khalaf/fairouz-khalaf/README.md

 🌱 I’m currently learning Mobile App development with flutter

-💞️ I’m looking to collaborate on a job as flutter developer
+💞️ I’m looking for collaborate on a job as flutter developer

 📫 How to reach me :Via E-mail :fairouzkhalaf030@gmail.com Via Facebook :Fairouz Khalaf Or visit https://www.facebook.com/profile.php?id=100022009476583